-You should review these matters, as well as any credit cards, other credit accounts, insurance policies, retirement benefit plans, and credit reports to determine whether they should be changed or whether you should take any other actions in view of the
+You should review these matters, as well as any credit cards, other credit accounts, insurance policies, retirement benefit plans, and credit reports to determine whether they should be changed or whether you should take any other actions in view of the dissolution or annulment of your marriage, or your legal separation.
+However, some changes may require the agreement of

-(b) A judgment for dissolution of marriage, for nullity of marriage, or for legal separation of the parties shall contain the following notice:
+3 (b) A judgment for dissolution of marriage, for nullity of 4 marriage, or for legal separation of the parties shall contain the 5 following notice:

-"Dissolution or annulment of your marriage may automatically change cancel your spouse's right to such things as rights under your will, trust benefits, retirement death benefits, trust, retirement benefit plan, power of attorney designation, pay on death bank accounts account, transfer on death vehicle registration, and survivorship rights to any property taken owned in joint tenancy, and any other similar thing.
-It does not automatically cancel your spouse's rights as beneficiary of your life insurance policy.
-If you do not want the dissolution or annulment of your marriage to interfere with the named beneficiary on these things, you must make that intention clear.
-Your rights to such things as policy.
-If these are not the results that
+7 "Dissolution or annulment of your marriage may automatically 8 cancel your spouse's rights under your will, trust, retirement 9 benefit plan, power of attorney, pay on death bank account, transfer on death vehicle registration, survivorship rights to any 10 11 property owned in joint tenancy, and any other similar thing.
+It 12 does not automatically cancel your spouse's rights as beneficiary 13 of your life insurance policy.
+If these are not the results that you 14 want, you must change your will, trust, account agreement, or other similar document to reflect your actual wishes.
+15

-Dissolution or annulment of your marriage may also automatically cancel your rights under your spouse's will, trust benefits, retirement death benefits benefit plan, power of attorney designation, pay on death bank -accounts account, transfer on death vehicle registration, and survivorship rights to any property taken in joint tenancy may also be automatically changed upon dissolution or annulment of your marriage owned in joint tenancy, and any other similar thing.
-It does not automatically cancel your rights as beneficiary of your spouse's life insurance policy.
-You you want, you must change your will, trust, account agreement, or other similar document to reflect your actual wishes.
+16 Dissolution or annulment of your marriage may also automatically cancel your rights under your spouse's will, trust, 18 retirement benefit plan, power of attorney, pay on death bank 19 account, transfer on death vehicle registration, survivorship rights 20 to any property owned in joint tenancy, and any other similar thing.
+21 It does not automatically cancel your rights as beneficiary of your 22 spouse's life insurance policy.